nodejs/node/COLLABORATOR_GUIDE.md

 ## Accepting Modifications

-All modifications to the the io.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TC members.
+All modifications to the io.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TC members.